This little utility provides a couple of facilities for executing a shell script via icon-click that are not available otherwise:

 v1.3 is not much different from previous releases, except for the addition of a 'Title' facility, slightly expanded documentation, and the inclusion of a Makefile setup package that some may find useful.
 It will run under any version of BeOS from 4.0 onward.
 (No effort has been made to keep it compatible with R3, though it would probably still compile on such a system if really needed.)

-addattr geom 20x10 <script name>The Terminal window for that script will then open with 20 columns and 10 rows.
 [Don't try this on earlier versions of Terminal -- the script will fail ("Couldn't find shell").
 If this happens, get rid of the attribute with:

-rmattr geom <script name>]
+rmattr geom <script name>

 Here is the zip archive (note that this is a 'raw' zip file -- just the files, no enclosing folder):